harris2310/eclass-clone/README.md

 # eclass-clone

-The E-Class platform is a complete Electronic Course Management System.
+The Hanozi-Class platform is a complete Electronic Course Management System.
 Access to the service is done using a simple web browser without the need for external applications

+## Deployment

+The app is hosted on hanoziclass.live on vercel servers.
+PostgresDB is hosted on Railway A few tests are run on every repo push

 ## To-Do